lucascantos/truck-api/README.md

 Enviroment Variables needed to be loaded.
 ```
 ```
-npm init
+In case there are no package file present, you can create one with: (Don't worry to much with the options.
+Justo press enter) npm init

+Install the packages:
 sudo npm install -g serverless-python-requirements serverless-dotenv-plugin
 ```
 ## Python Packages